smartpcr/kvs/docs/investigation_summary.md

 ### Fixed Issues
 1. **Deadlock Detection**: Fixed false positive in deadlock detection by properly handling pending write requests in lock manager
+2. **Read Lock Re-acquisition**: Fixed deadlock when transaction tries to re-read a document it already has locked

 ### Design Limitations
 1. **MVCC Implementation**: Current hybrid locking/versioning approach causes reads to block on writes, which is not true MVCC behavior